sogaiu/janet-docstring-notes/README.md

 ## Observations

+### Use of Unsupported Features

-It appears that some folks have taken to using some features that are not supported in Janet docstrings of Markdown / CommonMarks.
+It appears that some folks have taken to using some features that are not supported in Janet docstrings of Markdown / CommonMark.
 This may be for various reasons likely not limited to:

 * Unclear exactly what is suppported